i-shubham-tech/Interview-preperation/Node-JS.md

 app.listen(3000, () => console.log("Server running with rate limit"));
 ```
 ---
-## 🌊 13.
-Streams & Buffers
+## 13. Streams & Buffers

 ### 🧠 What are Buffers?
 **Definition:**
-A **Buffer** is a temporary memory area used to store binary data (like files, images, or video) while it’s being transferred between different parts of a system.
+A **Buffer** is a temporary memory area used to store binary data (like files, images, or video) while it’s being transferred from one place to another (i.e From disk to memory or memory to netowork).

 **Example:**
 ```javascript